RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/UnicodeTools/doc/new-functions.md

    ╰───────╯  └────────┘  ╰───╯
 ```

-Returns _string_, converted to the TEXT format, i.e., to a format where the basic components of a string are extended grapheme clusters.
-The _string_ is expected to contain valid UTF-8; a Syntax error will be raised if _string_ contains ill-formed UTF-8 sequences.
+Converts _string_ to a TEXT string and returns it.
+TEXT strings are composed of extended grapheme clusters, and every character in a TEXT string can be an arbitrary extended grapheme cluster.
+The argument _string_ has to contain well-formed UTF-8, or a Syntax error is raised.
+When working with TEXT strings, Rexx built-in functions operate at the extended grapheme cluster level, and can produce much richer results than when operating with BYTES or CODEPOINTS strings.

+Please note that CODEPOINTS and TEXT strings are guaranteed to contain well-formed UTF-8 sequences.
+To test if a string contains well-formed UTF-8, you can use the ``DECODE(string,"UTF-8")`` function call.